Anesthesia for Hip and Knee Surgery

 You must consider several factors when selecting anesthesia, including:

 - Your past experiences and preferences.
 Have you ever had anesthesia before?
 Did you have a reaction to the anesthesia?
 How do other members of your family react to anesthesia?

 - Your current health and physical condition.
 Do you smoke?
 Are you overweight?
-Are you being treated for any condition other than your joint replacement?
+Are you being treated for any condition other than your total joint replacement?

 - The risks involved.
-Risks vary, depending on your health and selection of anesthesia, but may include breathing difficulties, allergic reactions and nerve injury.
+Risks vary, depending on your health and choice of anesthesia, but may include breathing difficulties, allergic reactions and nerve injury.
 Your surgeon and anesthesiologist will discuss specific risks with you.